Walter H. Kaye, MD

 Founder & Executive Director, Eating Disorders Program Professor, UCSD Department of Psychiatry

-Dr. Walter H. Kaye was recruited to the UC San Diego faculty from the University of Pittsburgh School of Medicine, where he was research director of the eating disorder program, and where he received a NIMH senior scientist award.
+Walter H. Kaye, MD was recruited to the UC San Diego faculty from the University of Pittsburgh School of Medicine, where he was research director of the eating disorder program, and where he received an NIMH senior scientist award.

-As Director of the University of California, San Diego Eating Disorder Treatment and Research Program, Dr. Kaye and his clinical team are treating anorexia nervosa and other eating disorders with an innovative, intensive program that approaches the problem on multiple levels, including medical, psychological, psycho-educational and counseling of the family as key support group.
+As Director of the University of California, San Diego Eating Disorder Treatment and Research Program, Walter H. Kaye, MD, and his clinical team are treating anorexia nervosa and other eating disorders with an innovative, intensive program that approaches the problem on multiple levels, including medical, psychological, psycho-educational and counseling of the family as key support group.

 Want to read more information on Anorexia?